LIIK: The last of the offended – Russia’s first post-Putin diplomats

 Their career paths

-Not all today’s young students graduating from MGIMO (see box) will aspire to a diplomatic career.
+Not all of today’s young students graduating from MGIMO (see box) will aspire to a diplomatic career.
 ECFR’s focus groups revealed that many have their sights set on joining state companies instead.
 Some end up at other ministries or in the private sector, while others do one posting abroad – to establish connections – and then move to a state company.
-So, which of them go on to become Russia’s diplomats?
+So which of them go on to become Russia’s diplomats?
 The answer to that question can depend on whether it is asked inside or outside the ministry.

 Some recent graduates who have chosen not to join the MFA are openly sarcastic about those who did: “Only mediocrities went to MFA,” says a source born in 1992.
 “The thing is that MGIMO gives one a good education, teaches [one] to think independently – but none of this is needed at the MFA,” says another, born in 1989.
 “Two types of people apply for work at the MFA – those who have always wanted to become diplomats, and others who are risk-averse and yearn for stability,” says an MGIMO graduate, who was born in 1991 and is not at the ministry.
 Such scathing views are far from universally shared, however.
 “I know many young diplomats, and most of them are real fanatics – they live for their jobs,” says a journalist who reports on foreign policy.
 “The MFA has many good people who would like to use their roles to solve something,” confirms a young think-tanker who often works with diplomats.